Welcome to The Chaplain Kit

-The “Paper” tab is a place to see chaplaincy memorabilia for curiosity and/or research.
+The “Misc” tab is a place to see chaplaincy memorabilia for curiosity and/or research.
 I’d love to be able to share some of your chaplain corps memorabilia here if you’re willing to share pictures with me.

 If you have suggestions or ideas to help make The Chaplain Kit a better, more useful and user-friendly site, please let me know so this can become a valuable site for those seeking help and information on the chaplaincy.